nwops/puppet-debugger/README.md

 ```
 ## Using functions
 Functions will run and produce the desired output.
 If you type the word `functions`
-a list of available functions will be displayed on the screen.
+a list of available functions will be displayed on the screen along with a namespace to help you identify where they came from.

 ```
 >> split('hello/there/one/two/three','/')